apache/ozhera/trace-etl/trace-etl-metadata/README.md

 `mvn clean compile -P opensource-outer -Dmaven.test.skip=true`

-It will generate a target directory under the trace-etl-server module, and the trace-etl-server-1.0.0-SNAPSHOT.jar in the target directory is the executable jar file.
+It will generate a target directory under the trace-etl-metadata module, and the trace-etl-metadata-1.0.1-jdk21.jar in the target directory is the executable jar file.

 ##Run

 Execution:

-`java -jar trace-etl-server-1.0.0-SNAPSHOT.jar`
+`java -jar trace-etl-metadata-1.0.1-jdk21.jar`

-You can run trace-etl-server.
+You can run trace-etl-metadata.

 ## JVM startup parameters
 --add-opens java.base/java.util=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED